csgillespie/efficientR/main.md

 The example below provides a taster of what goes into `.Rprofile`.
 Note that this is simply a usual R script, but with an unusual name.
-The best way to understand what is going on is to create this same script, save it as `.Rprofile` in your current working directory and then restart your R session to observer what changes.
+The best way to understand what is going on is to create this same script, save it as `.Rprofile` in your current working directory and then restart your R session to observe what changes.
 To restart your R session from within RStudio you can click `Session > Restart R` or use the keyboard shortcut `Ctrl+Shift+F10`.

 ```r